tmoertel/mlao-lebo-deer/README.md

 [1] 1.544429
 ```

-By comparison, over the same period of time, cars account for about 100 reported incidents of people getting hurt, according to police accident reports.
+By comparison, cars account for about 100 reported incidents of people getting hurt per year, according to police accident reports.

 ```R
 > ## Next, car-related incidents in general.